Early Years - Ms Lonsdale 2022 - 2023

 Our Curriculum

 We follow our own Barton St Lawrence EYFS curriculum which outlines the knowledge and skills the children will develop over their time in our EYFS class.
-This has been developed as a school team using both Development Matters 2021 and Birth to 5 Matters 2021.
-It covers the statutory programmes of study from the statutory framework for early years (2021) and allows staff to plan purposeful and developmentally appropriate activities to enhance and support the children's learning.
+This has been developed using both Development Matters 2023 and Birth to 5 Matters 2021.
+It covers the statutory programmes of study from the statutory framework for early years (updated Jan 2024) and allows staff to plan purposeful and developmentally appropriate activities to enhance and support the children's learning.
 This document can be downloaded from the files section at the bottom of the page.

-All of our work from the provision in the classroom is recorded using the Class Dojo.
+All of the activities acessed in the continuous provision within the classroom is recorded using Class Dojo.
 If you would like to see your child's learning journey, and comment on any of the records, please log in through Class Dojo for up to date images and records.
+You should have recieved a invition already but contact us if not and we will get you set up.

 Descriptive writing